 - 1. Know and be able to demonstrate computer science principles in the use and development of software systems.
 These include abstraction, binding, encapsulation, algorithms, data information and knowledge, reuse, efficiency, creativity and innovation, and trade-offs and consequences. - 2.
-Posses an advanced understanding of core computer science knowledge This includes programming languages, data structures, algorithms, computer architecture, operating systems, databases, and internet technologies. - 3.
+Posses an advanced understanding of core computer science knowledge.
+This includes programming languages, data structures, algorithms, computer architecture, operating systems, databases, and internet technologies. - 3.
 Be able to use advanced computer science skills in the use and development of software systems.
-These include problem solving, programming, software engineering and management processes, communication, team work and learning. - 4.
+These include problem solving, programming, software engineering and managment processes, communication, team work, and learning. - 4.
 Be able to apply a Christian worldview in the practice of computer science.
 This includes ethical decision making, using technology for good, using technology to serve others, and using their abilities in a vocation. - 5.
 Be prepared for a career and/or vocation in computer science.

-12 HOURS COMPUTER SCIENCE FOUNDATION 12 HOURS SOFTWARE ENGINEERING CMSC-5003 Foundations of Technology, Ethics and Values CMSC-5623 Software Engineering for Trustworthy Software CMSC-5333 Advanced Database Systems CMSC-5633 Patterns of Enterprise Systems CMSC-5343 Algorithm Analysis CMSC-5733 Software Engineering Projects I CMSC-5613 Object Oriented Software Engineering CMSC-5743 Software Engineering Projects II
+12 HOURS COMPUTER SCIENCE FOUNDATION

+CMSC-5003 Foundations of Technology Ethics and Values CMSC-5333 Advanced Database Systems CMSC-5343 Algorithm Analysis CMSC-5613 Object Oriented Software Engineering